gottesgerl/huxel/README.md

-# Houdini Huxel
+## Houdini Huxel
-An UX plugin for Houdini which adds extra mouse options and radial menus aimed at speeding up everday day tasks.
+An UX plugin for Houdini which adds mouse inputs and radial menus aimed to speed up everday day tasks.